Structurally the US (and much of the world) was organized to

 Some of us were born “with silver spoons in our mouth.”
 For those for whom the system is set up to serve and favor (people like me), it can be hard to see the power inequities of this arrangement.
 All of our education, professional training, cultural stories, most novels/magazines, are arranged to tell a single story from this privileged position (sometimes insinuating that everyone is included in the perks).
 Instead, the inequity is hidden in plain sight.

-For those who aren’t in one of these privileged categories (and there are others—able bodied, cisgender, heterosexual, for example), the injustice is easier to spot.
-Unfortunately, we humans tend to internalize oppressive beliefs and values.
+For those who aren’t in one of these privileged categories, societal injustice is easier to spot.
+The complexity deepens because we humans tend to internalize oppressive beliefs and values.
 For example, most women I know struggle with low self and body esteem, internally caught in the degrading cultural lies about women.
-Waking up to see the full extent of the hierarchy is needed even among those excluded from cultural privilege.
+Waking up to see the full extent of the dynamics of patriarchy and racism is needed by everyone.

 But there is one additional factor that complicates this cultural setup.

 This privilege is gained within an oppressive and unjust system.

 Whether you are awake to it or not, holding a privileged place and receiving benefits within a system built on injustice has a horrible present and generational impact on one’s soul and body.

 A few years ago, I was listening to

 Sweet Honey in the Rock’s song “I Remember, I Believe.”

 Singing along as the Black women wondered how their ancestors survived slavery,